tomoakin/UMI_SC/README.md

 ## Input data
 As input data, this program requires sequence and sample information files.
 * read data fastq files
-** read data file containing cDNA sequences
+ * read data file containing cDNA sequences
-** index read data file containing 8 nt index and 12 nt unique molecule identifier sequence
+ * index read data file containing 8 nt index and some (say 10 nt) unique molecule identifier sequence
-* sample information file: tabseparated file of index sequence and sample name. sample name should be consisting of characters that can be used for file names (i.e., no /, no :).
+ * sample information file: tab separated file of index sequence and sample name. sample name should be consisting of characters that can be used for file names (i.e., no special characters like '/' or ':').

 * For reference, a reference created with rsem-prepare-reference and the transcript-to-gene-map should be specified.
+Please refer to http://deweylab.biostat.wisc.edu/rsem/rsem-prepare-reference.html for these files.

 ## grid configuration file
 grid.cfg specifies the resource request for the grid engine.